sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-04/fiori-ios-scpms-teched19-04.md

 ---
 title: Implement the Customer Detail
-description: Use the SAP SDK for iOS to implement a Profile Header and Charts into the Customer Detail View.
+description: Use the SAP BTP SDK for iOS to implement a Profile Header and Charts into the Customer Detail View.
 auto_validation: true
 author_name: Kevin Muessig
 author_profile: https://github.com/KevinMuessig
 primary_tag: products>ios-sdk-for-sap-btp
-tags: [  tutorial>intermediate, operating-system>ios, topic>mobile, topic>odata, products>sap-business-technology-platform, products>ios-sdk-for-sap-btp ]
+tags: [  tutorial>intermediate, operating-system>ios, topic>mobile, topic>odata, products>sap-business-technology-platform, products>sap-mobile-services ]
 time: 15
 ---

 ## Prerequisites

-- **Development environment:** Apple Mac running macOS Catalina or higher with Xcode 11 or higher
+- **Development environment:** Apple Mac running macOS Catalina or higher with Xcode 12 or higher
-- **SAP SDK for iOS:** Version 5.0
+- **SAP BTP SDK for iOS:** Version 6.0

 ## Details

 ### You will learn

 - How to implement a Profile Header
 - How to implement a Chart View

 ---

 [ACCORDION-BEGIN [Step 1: ](Fetch right customer from data service)]

 In the last tutorial, you implemented the Overview Table View Controller and the segue to the Customer Detail Table View Controller.
-In this tutorial, you will utilize the SAP SDK for iOS to implement a `FUIProfileHeader` and the different Chart Cells.
+In this tutorial, you will utilize the SAP BTP SDK for iOS to implement a `FUIProfileHeader` and the different Chart Cells.

 1. Open the `CustomerDetailTableViewController.swift` class and add the following import statements right below the `UIKit` import: